TeamL33T/iPodMod/README.md

 =======
 iPod Mod Sound Importer is now separated into another repo instead of branch

+WARNING!
+Mod state is unstable!
+Do not attempt to debug!
+Will be stablilized later

 About Debugging:
 Due to strict debug limitations, do not debug directly!
 The code will look in the mods folder instead of mcp/src folder because of IpodSoundLoader.
 To debug properly, compile your code,